lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal.md

    The [!UICONTROL Request Access] page opens.

-1. To request access to an organization’s Brand Portal, you must have a valid [!UICONTROL Adobe ID], [!UICONTROL Enterprise ID], or [!UICONTROL Federated ID].
+1. To request access to an organization’s Brand Portal, you must have a valid [!UICONTROL Adobe ID], [!UICONTROL Business ID], [!UICONTROL Enterprise ID], or [!UICONTROL Federated ID].

    In the [!UICONTROL Request Access] page, sign in using your ID (scenario 1) or create an [!UICONTROL Adobe ID] (scenario 2):